Content creators have some of the most valuable skills in the online world.

 It’s why I’ve been able to rank high for high-traffic keywords like “nike marketing strategy” (over 1000 monthly searches) or “writing techniques” (over 6000 monthly searches) in just a few weeks.

 Let’s say you wanted to create a post that helped entrepreneurs get funding.
-You’d put “startup funding” in ahrefs’ research engine and you’d see what results it’d bring you.
+You’d put “startup funding” in ahrefs’ research engine and you’d see the results it would create for you.

 In this screenshot, you can already see that this keyword is highly popular and quite expensive (CPC of $8.00, which means people are willing to pay that amount for every click to their site).
 If people pay that much for this keyword, it means they can somehow make money from it.